jlyden/straight-gin/README.md

     - Method: GET
     - Parameters: user_name
     - Returns: ScoreForms.
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns all Scores recorded by the provided player (ordered by lowest winner penalty first).
 Raises NotFoundException if User does not exist.

 ##Additional endpoints